anantjoshi97/website/index.md

   caption: "Photo credits: [Unsplash](https://unsplash.com/photos/62V7ntlKgL8)"
 title_in_header: false
 ---
-Hello, I am a third year PhD student in the [Department of Mechanical Science and Engineering](http://mechanical.illinois.edu/) (MechSE) at the [University of Illinois at Urbana-Champaign](https://illinois.edu/) (UIUC) being advised by [Prof. Prashant Mehta](http://mehta.mechse.illinois.edu/).
+Hello, since Jan 2021, I have been a PhD student in the [Department of Mechanical Science and Engineering](http://mechanical.illinois.edu/) (MechSE) at the [University of Illinois at Urbana-Champaign](https://illinois.edu/) (UIUC) being advised by [Prof. Prashant Mehta](http://mehta.mechse.illinois.edu/).

 <!--To know more about my past and current research, visit this <a href="{{ '/research/' | relative_url }}"> page</a>. -->